oslabs-beta/beamql/README.md

 ## To Do
-- Convert to typescript
+- Migrate codebase to TypeScript!
-- Add support for all PostgreSQL data types
+- Add support for every single SQL data type, options for custom types in GraphQL
-- Integrate GraphiQL so user's can test their endpoints with the generated schema and resolvers
+- Integrate [GraphiQL](https://github.com/graphql/graphiql) so users can test their endpoints with the generated schema and resolvers

 ## Acknowledgements
-- Many thanks to OSLabs for accepting us into the tech accelerator and providing amazing support throughout this whole process.
+- Many thanks to the tech accelerator [Open Source Labs](https://opensourcelabs.io/) for their continued support and sponsorship throughout this whole process.

 ## Contributors
 - [Brian Grosso](https://github.com/modelB) | [LinkedIn](https://www.linkedin.com/in/newarkbg/)